Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: Abstract

 \section{Abstract}

-We presents a systematic study of nematic equlibria in an unbounded domain, with a two-dimensional regular polygonal hole with $K$ edges in a reduced Landau--de Gennes framework.
-This complements our previous work on the ``interior problem" for nematic equilibria inside regular polygons (SIAM Journal on Applied Mathematics, 80(4):1678–1703, 2020).
-The two essential model parameters are $\lambda$-the edge length of polygon hole and an additional freedom parameter $\gamma^*$-the nematic director at infinity.
-In the $\lambda\to 0$ limit, the limiting profile has a unique interior point defect outside a triangular hole, two interior point defects outside a generic polygon hole, except for a triangle and a square.
-For a square hole, the equilibria has either no interior defects or two line defects depending on $\gamma^*$.
-In the $\lambda\to\infty$ limit, we have at least $[K/2]$ stable states differentiated by the location of two bend vertices and the multistability is enhanced by $\gamma^*$, compared to the interior problem.
-Our work offers new methods to tune the existence, location and dimensionality of defects.
+We study nematic equilibria in an unbounded domain, with a two-dimensional regular polygonal hole with $K$ edges, in a reduced Landau--de Gennes framework.
+This complements our previous work on the ``interior problem" for nematic equilibria confined inside regular polygons (SIAM Journal on Applied Mathematics, 80(4):1678–1703, 2020).
+The two essential dimensionless model parameters are $\lambda$-the ratio of the edge length of polygon hole to the nematic correlation length, and an additional degree of freedom, $\gamma^*$-the nematic director at infinity.
+In the $\lambda\to 0$ limit, the limiting profile has two interior point defects outside a generic polygon hole, except for a triangle and a square.
+For a square hole, the limiting profile has either no interior defects or two line defects depending on $\gamma^*$, and for a triangular hole, there is a unique interior point defect outside the hole.
+In the $\lambda\to\infty$ limit, there are at least $\binom{K}{2}$ stable states and the multistability is enhanced by $\gamma^*$, compared to the interior problem.
+Our work offers new insights into how to tune the existence, location, and dimensionality of defects.